twbs/bootstrap/site/content/docs/5.2/getting-started/javascript.md

 })
 ```

-## Still want to use jQuery?
-It's possible!
+## Optionally using jQuery

-Bootstrap 5 is designed to be used without jQuery, but it's still possible to use our components with jQuery.

-**If Bootstrap detects `jQuery` in the `window` object**, it'll add all of our components in jQuery's plugin system;
+**You don't need jQuery in Bootstrap 5**, but it's still possible to use our components with jQuery.
+If Bootstrap detects `jQuery` in the `window` object, it'll add all of our components in jQuery's plugin system.
+This allows you to do the following:
-this means you'll be able to do:

 ```js
 $('[data-bs-toggle="tooltip"]').tooltip() // to enable tooltips, with default configuration